Batchu-Vikram-Sri-Durganand/MERN_Assignment-1/README.md

-# HTML and CSS Tasks README
+# HTML and CSS Tasks
 This repository contains 5 HTML tasks and 7 CSS tasks that demonstrate various skills and techniques in web development.

 ## Table of Contents